-Since 1997 Ron Perrin Water Technologies has been a leader in the inspection and cleaning of potable water storage tanks and towers.
+Since 1997 Ron Perrin Water Technologies, Inc. has been a leader in the inspection and cleaning of potable water storage tanks and towers.

 We serve municipal water utilities, federal parks and prisons and private industry.
 We deploy underwater cameras or remotely operated vehicles to perform inspections of drinking water tanks.